16130586/my-cv/readme.md

 backend and frontend) bases on requirements from the stakeholders Implementing additional synchronized data-sources for databases.
 - **Tech stack**:
-.Net Core 3, .Net Core MVC, Rest API, EF Core, Dapper, OracleDB, Kafka, Redis, JQuery, Bootstrap, HTML, SCSS, KendoUI.
+.Net Core 3, .Net Core MVC, Rest APIs, EF Core, Dapper, OracleDB, Kafka, Redis, JQuery, Bootstrap, HTML, SCSS, KendoUI.

 ### API Aggregation Gateway
 **Project description**: An API service which serves as an API gateway for other services and client side applications.